-"I believe it is this pleasing intercourse of tenderness, this reciprocation of estimates, or, if you will, this mutual ardor of preventing each other in every endearing mark of affection, in which confifts the sweetness of this second species of friendship.

-"I do not speak of other pleasures, which are not so much in themselves as "in the assurance they give of the intire possession of those we love: this appears
+- "I believe it is this pleafing intercourse of tenderness, this reciprocation of esteem, or, if you will, this mutual ardor of preventing each other in every endearing mark of affection, in which confists the sweetness of this second species of friendship. - "I do not speak of other pleasures, "which are not so much in themselves as in the assurance they give of the intire possession of those we love: this appears

-"to me fo true, that I am not afraid to

-"affert, the man who is by any other

-"means certainly affured of the tender"nefs of her he loves, may eafily fup"port the privation of those pleasures;

-"and that they ought not to enter into

-"the account of friendship, but as proofs

-"that it is without reserve.
+" to me fo true, that I am not afraid to affert, the man who is by any other means certainly affured of the tender-nefs of her he loves, may eafily fup-port the privation of those pleasures; and that they ought not to enter into the account of friendship, but as proofs that it is without reserve:

-"'Tis true, few men are capable of the purity of these sentiments, and 'tis for that reason we so very seldom see persect feet friendship in marriage, at least for any long time: the object which a sense sense
+"'Tis true, few men are capable of the purity of these sentiments, and 'tis for that reason we so very seldom see persect feet friendship in marriage, at least for any long time: the object which a sense such such as in view cannot long suftain a commerce so noble as that of friendship."